Khasi people: Khasi mythology

 Khasi mythology traces the tribe's original abode to 'Ki Hynñiewtrep ("The Seven Huts").
 According to the Khasi mythology, U Blei Trai Kynrad (God, the Lord Master) had originally distributed the human race into 16 heavenly families (Khadhynriew Trep).
-However, seven out of these 16 families were stuck on earth while the other 9 in heaven.
+However, seven out of these 16 families were stuck on earth while the other 9 reside in heaven.
 According to the myth, a heavenly ladder resting on the sacred Lum Sohpetbneng Peak (located in the present-day Ri-Bhoi district) enabled people to go freely and frequently to heaven whenever they pleased until one day they were tricked into cutting a divine tree which was situated at Lum Diengiei Peak (also in present-day East Khasi Hills district), a grave error which prevented them access to the heavens forever.
 This myth is often seen as a metaphor of how nature and trees, in particular, are the manifestation of the divine on Earth and destroying nature and trees means severing our ties with the Divine.
 Like the Japanese, the Khasis use the rooster as a symbol because they believe that it was he who aroused God and also humbly paved and cleared the path for God to create the Universe at the beginning of time.
 The rooster is the symbol of morning marking a new beginning and a new sunrise.

 Khasian is closely related to Palaungic language of Myanmar.
 Pre-Khasian migrated through Upper Burma to Brahmaputra Valley on the way to Meghalaya.

 Language

 The Khasi language is classified as part of the Austroasiatic language family.
 According to Peter Wilhelm Schmidt, the Khasi people are related to the Mon-Khmer people of Southeast Asia.
-Multiple types of research indicate that the Austroasiatic populations in India are derived from migrations from Southeast Asia during the Holocene period.
+Multiple types of research indicate that the Austroasiatic populations in the Indian subcontinent are derived from migrations from Southeast Asia during the Holocene period.
 Many of the words are similar to other Austroasiatic languages such as Palaung and Khmer language: